-- 2.12.4.2 Timeframes: An Enrollee may file an oral or written Appeal with the Contractor within sixty (60) calendar days following the date of the notice of Adverse Action that generates such Appeal. - 2.12.4.2.1 For Level One Appeals filed with the Contractor, if the Enrollee does not request an expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor may require the Enrollee to follow an oral Appeal with a written, signed Appeal.
+- 2.12.4.2 Timeframes: An Enrollee may file an oral or written Appeal with the Contractor within sixty (60) calendar days following the date of the notice of Adverse Benefit Determination that generates such Appeal. - 2.12.4.2.1 For Level One Appeals filed with the Contractor, if the Enrollee does not request an expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor may require the Enrollee to follow an oral Appeal with a written, signed Appeal.
 The Contractor shall render its decision on the Appeal within fifteen (15) Business Days after submission of the Appeal.
-In the case of oral appeals, the Contractor shall render its decision on the Appeal within fifteen (15) Business Days after the receipt of the oral appeal.
-The Contractor may extend this timeframe for up to fourteen (14) calendar days if the Enrollee requests an extension, or if the Contractor demonstrates to the satisfaction of the appropriate State agency's Hearing Office that there is a need for additional information and the delay is in the Enrollee's interest. - 2.12.4.2.2 If an Enrollee requests an expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor shall notify the Enrollee, within 24 hours after the submission of the Appeal, of all information from the Enrollee that the Contractor requires to evaluate the expedited Appeal.
+In the case of oral appeals, the Contractor shall render its decision on the Appeal within fifteen (15) Business Days after the oral appeal.
+The Contractor may extend this timeframe for up to fourteen (14) calendar days if the Enrollee requests an extension, or if the Contractor demonstrates to the satisfaction of the appropriate State agency's Hearing Office that there is a need for additional information and the delay is in the Enrollee with prompt oral notice of the delay; and within two (2) calendar days must provide written notice of the reason for the extension and inform the Enrollee of the right to file a grievance if the Enrollee disagrees with the delay. - 2.12.4.2.2 If an Enrollee requests an expedited Appeal pursuant to 42 C.F.R. § 438.410, the Contractor shall notify the Enrollee, within 24 hours after the submission of the Appeal, of all information from the Enrollee that the Contractor requires to evaluate the expedited Appeal.
 The Contractor shall also inform the Enrollee of the limited time available for the Enrollee to present evidence, and allegations of fact or law, in person as well as in writing.
 The Contractor shall render a decision on an expedited Appeal within twenty-four (24) hours after receipt of the required information and shall make reasonable efforts to provide oral notice.
-If the Contractor denies the expedited Appeal, the Contractor shall ensure that it complies with the procedures in 42 C.F.R. § 438.410(c).
+If the Contractor denies the expedited Appeal, the Contractor shall ensure that it complies with the procedures in 42 C.F.R. § 438.410(c), including providing the Enrollee with prompt oral notice of the denial and a written notice within two (2) calendar days.
 The Contractor may extend this timeframe for up to fourteen (14) calendar days if the Enrollee requests an extension, or if the Contractor demonstrates to the satisfaction of the appropriate State agency's Hearing Office that there is a need for additional information and the delay is in the Enrollee's interest.
+The Contractor must make reasonable efforts to provide the Enrollee with prompt oral notice of the delay; and within two (2) calendar days must provide written notice of the reason for the extension and inform the Enrollee of the right to file a grievance if the Enrollee disagrees with the delay.
 The Contractor must ensure that no punitive action is taken against a Provider that either requests an expedited Appeal or that supports an Enrollee's expedited Appeal.
-If the Enrollee does not request an expedited Appeal, the Contractor shall render a decision within fifteen (15) business days after receipt of the Appeal and shall provide the Enrollee with written notice of the resolution pursuant to 42 CFR § 438.408.
+If the Enrollee does not request an expedited Appeal, the Contractor shall render a decision within fifteen (15) business days after receipt of the Appeal and shall provide the Enrollee with written notice of the resolution pursuant to 42 CFR § 438.408, and 2.12.4.2.4 below.